perhenrik/ExtraHardMode/readme.md

 ### Breaking Netherrack Starts Fire Percent

 Sparks a fire when mining netherrack.
 The careless player will put out the fire by hand, which will set him on fire.
 This results in it being tuffer to dig tunnels in the nether and avoid all dangers by doing so.

 ``` yaml
 # 0 disables
 Breaking Netherrack Starts Fire Percent: 20
 ```
-#cfg

 ### Limited Block Placement